jg-rp/liquid/docs/index.md

 Python Liquid is a Python engine for the Liquid, the safe, customer-facing template language.
 We follow [Shopify/Liquid](https://github.com/Shopify/liquid) closely and test against the [Golden Liquid test suite](https://github.com/jg-rp/golden-liquid).

+!!! note

     This is the documentation for the latest version of Python Liquid ([GitHub](https://github.com/jg-rp/liquid)).
 Find archived documentation for Python Liquid version 1.x [here](https://jg-rp.github.io/python-liquid-docs-archive/).

 ## Install